uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0002-execution.md

 - [G0065] Leviathan: Leviathan has utilized OLE as a method to insert malicious content inside various phishing documents.

 ### T1559.003 - Inter-Process Communication: XPC Services

+Procedures:

+- Adversaries can provide malicious content to an XPC service daemon for local code execution. macOS uses XPC services for basic inter-process communication between various processes, such as between the XPC Service daemon and third-party application privileged helper tools.
+Applications can send messages to the XPC Service daemon, which runs as root, using the low-level XPC Service C API or the high level NSXPCConnection API in order to handle tasks that require elevated privileges (such as network connections).
+Applications are responsible for providing the protocol definition which serves as a blueprint of the XPC services.
+Developers typically use XPC Services to provide applications stability and privilege separation between the application client and the daemon.
+Adversaries can abuse XPC services to execute malicious content.
+Requests for malicious execution can be passed through the application's XPC Services handler.
+This may also include identifying and abusing improper XPC client validation and/or poor sanitization of input parameters to conduct Exploitation for Privilege Escalation.

 ### T1569.001 - System Services: Launchctl